Menu

 • Arts & Cultural Organization Management

-ACOM curriculum is tailored to meet the specific professional goals and interests of each cohort based on one-on-one conversations with upcoming participants and strategists from UBUNTU, A.R.T.’s ACOM research and evaluation partner.
-Subject-matter experts from Harvard and beyond then create sessions that align with the surfaced common areas of focus.
+ACOM’s rigorous curriculum is tailored each year to serve the professional goals and interests of the cohort, discovered through one-on-one conversations with upcoming participants and strategists from UBUNTU, A.R.T.’s ACOM research and evaluation partner.
+Prior topics covered by subject-matter experts from Harvard and beyond have included “Community Engagement + Arts,” “Workplace Wellness,” “Foundations and Grant Writing,” “Advocacy and Political Change in the Arts.”

 Dayron J. Miles